-Scope and Content note This collection is comprised of the papers of Walter Penn Shipley Jr., and includes materials related to his time at Haverford College, including 2 trigonometry notebooks, four subject entrance exams, and his personal correspondence.
+Overview This collection is comprised of the papers of Walter Penn Shipley Jr., and includes materials related to his time at Haverford College, including two trigonometry notebooks, four subject entrance exams, and his personal correspondence.

 Scope and Content note This collection is comprised of two volumes of the notebooks of S.F.
 Smiley.
 The notebooks essentially function as date books, and records places visited, goods purchased, and reading he or she did.

 Abstract The Taylor and Nicholson family papers contain the records of these two families from the late-nineteenth to mid-twentieth centuries.
 The two focal points of this collection are William Nicholson Taylor (1882-1945), and his mother, Rebecca Morgan Nicholson Taylor (1857-1944).
 William graduated from Harvard in 1903 and afterwards spent considerable time abroad studying architecture.
 He also served as an officer in the United States Military from 1916 to 1917, and worked in diplomacy after the...

 Dates: Bulk, 1869-1944 1810-1999; Majority of material found within 1869 - 1944

 Overview Dorothy Burr Thompson (1900 – 2001) was a prominent archaeologist who graduated from Bryn Mawr in 1923.
 She specialized in Greek terracotta.
 Burr Thompson and her husband, Homer A. Thompson, were both heavily involved with the American School of Classical Studies in Athens.
 The collection includes her diaries, personal correspondence, and professional papers.
 It also includes contains both personal and research related photographs and postcards.